Image Slider

 By The byFood Team

-You can find heavenly cheesecakes of all styles in practically every cafe or bakery in Tokyo and all over Japan.
-Below is a selection of ten cheesecake shops in Tokyo that put their own spin on the dessert.
+You can find heavenly Japanese cheesecakes of all styles in practically every cafe or bakery in Tokyo and throughout the country.
+Below is a selection of twelve cheesecake shops in Tokyo that put their own spin on this beloved dessert.
 Or, if you're more in the mood for jiggly pancakes, check out these 5 Cafes with the Fluffiest Japanese Pancakes in Tokyo.

 Here are a few of Tokyo's top cheesecake shops and brands.